 Stacey is founder and Principal of Global Environmental Solutions Consulting (GESC), LLC, based in Washington, D.C.
-Prior to founding GESC, Halliday was a Principal in the Washington, D.C. office of Beveridge & Diamond, P.C., where her practice involved global product stewardship and supply chain management; corporate social responsibility and environmental justice; non-financial reporting and sustainability disclosures; and federal environmental investigations and enforcement.
-From 2015 to 2017 Stacey served in the Obama Administration as Special Counsel for the U.S. Environmental Protection Agency (EPA)’s Office of General Counsel.
-She currently holds leadership roles in the American Bar Association’s Section on Environment, Energy, and Resources (Chair, Membership Diversity Enhancement Program) and the Environmental Law Institute’s Emerging Leaders Initiative (Chair, Steering Committee).
-Halliday received the National Bar Association’s 40 Under 40 Award in 2017.
+Prior to founding GESC, she was a Principal in the Washington, D.C. office of Beveridge & Diamond, P.C., where her practice involved various social and environmental issues.
+From 2015 to 2017 she served in the Obama Administration as Special Counsel for the U.S. Environmental Protection Agency’s Office of General Counsel.
+She currently holds leadership roles in the American Bar Association’s Section on Environment, Energy, and Resources and the Environmental Law Institute’s Emerging Leaders Initiative.
+She received the National Bar Association’s 40 Under 40 Award in 2017.

 Michael G. Mahoney

 Mike is founder of Business for Tomorrow LLC, which provides environmental sustainability and technical support to corporations and not-for-profits.
 He has 31 years of practical work experience in pharmaceutical manufacturing and research & development working as an environmental engineer and an environmental lawyer.
 As Lead Environmental, Health & Safety (EHS) Compliance Officer for Pfizer, he started the company’s Climate Change Program and founded and led its Environmental Sustainability Program.
 In his last role at Pfizer, he served as Vice President and Chief Environmental Compliance Counsel.
 He has a proven track record of developing strategic compliance and sustainability programs and finding creative solutions to complex environmental challenges.